Alexis-Varin/Alexis-Varin.github.io/_pages/projects.md

 For questions or collaboration inquiries, you can reach me using the links in the navigation bar of the <a href="{{ '/' | relative_url }}">Contact</a> section.

+Currently under construction, the various analyses will be progressively completed.
+In the meantime, the publication <a href="https://www.medrxiv.org/content/10.1101/2025.04.21.25324260">A subset of pro-inflammatory CXCL10+ LILRB2+ macrophages derives from recipient monocytes and drives renal allograft rejection</a> regroups most of the methods described here.

 <!-- pages/projects.md -->
 <div class="projects">
 {% if site.enable_project_categories and page.display_categories %}